This page is dedicated to the Latching-on method that works for you.

 The main idea is to get your breast and nipple positioned deeply in your baby’s mouth for a proper latch.

-The good news: There is no single, right way to attach a baby to a breast.
-Anything that helps your baby suck deeply and comfortably, and ends in good milk transfer, is the “right" breastfeeding position or technique for you.
+The good news: There is no single, correct way to attach a baby to a breast.
+Anything that helps your baby suck deeply and comfortably, and ends in good milk transfer, is the right breastfeeding position or technique for you.

 Quick Page Links

 - Latching capability